A white paper for IT executives and managers

 Poor visibility can have costly consequences for businesses.
 Limitations in network performance cause declining employee productivity.
 It can be difficult for IT technicians to optimise application services without sufficient network transparency.

-Network Forensics: transparency at every single point in the network , at any time and at any speed
+in the network at any Time and at any Speed

 Network forensics is used to monitor high-speed networks, reducing network shortcomings and failures and providing evidence of attacks.

-- Monitor and troubleshoot those networks that are 10G, 40G and 100G and are too fast for traditional monitoring tools.
+- Monitor and troubleshoot those networks that are 10G, 40G, 100G, 200G and 400G and are too fast for traditional monitoring tools.

 - Minimise costly performance limitations and network failures